King Crimson: 1994–1999: The Double Trio, Vrooom, Thrak and the ProjeKcts

 Following rehearsals in Woodstock, New York, the group released the EP Vrooom in October 1994.
-This revealed the new King Crimson sound, which featured the interlocking guitars of the 1980s mixed with the layered, heavier feel of the 1970s period.
+This revealed the new King Crimson sound, which featured the interlocking guitars of the 1980s mixed with the layered, heavier feel of the 1973–74 line-up.
 There was also a vague influence from the industrial music of that time.
 Many of the songs were written or finalised by Belew, and displayed stronger elements of 1960s pop than before; in particular, a Beatles influence.
-Bruford would refer to this lineup as sounding like "a dissonant Shadows on steroids".
-As with previous lineups, new technology was utilised, including MIDI (which Fripp used to replace Frippertronics with "Soundscapes") and the Warr Guitar with which Gunn replaced his Chapman Stick in 1995.
-King Crimson toured from 28 September 1994 in Buenos Aires, Argentina; portions of these concerts were released on the double live CD set B'Boom: Live in Argentina in 1995.
+Bruford would refer to this line-up as sounding like "a dissonant Shadows on steroids".
+As with previous line-ups, new technology was utilised, including MIDI (which Belew and Gunn used to control guitar synthesisers and Fripp used to replace Frippertronics with "Soundscapes") and the Warr Guitar with which Gunn replaced his Chapman Stick in 1995.
+The double trio began touring on 28 September 1994 in Buenos Aires, Argentina; portions of these concerts were released on the double live CD set B'Boom: Live in Argentina in 1995.

 "The meaning of THRAK ... the first one is: a sudden and precise impact moving from direction and commitment in service of an aim ...
 The second definition is: 117 guitars almost hitting the same chord simultaneously.
 So, the album THRAK, what is it?
 56 minutes and 37 seconds of songs and music about love, dying, redemption and mature guys who get erections."